bemoje/bemoje-node-util/docs/index.md

 **`Throws`**

-Will throw an error if the array is not of type number[].
+an error if the input array is empty.

 **`Example`**